takeyamayuki/takeyamayuki.github.io/content/research.md

 ---
 1. <u>Yuki Takeyama</u>, Kousei Nagayama, Myungguen Choi, and Buntarou Shizuki
 "PhoneCanvas++: Multimodal 3D Sketching System Using a Depth Camera-Equipped Smartphone as a Canvas",
 In Extended Abstracts of the CHI Conference on Human Factors in Computing Systems (CHI EA '25).
-(To appear)
+(To Appear)
 [`unpublished`], [[HP](https://chi2025.acm.org/)]

 1. <u>Yuki Takeyama</u>, Kousei Nagayama, Myungguen Choi, and Buntarou Shizuki